 2. Editing and proofreading your book

-If you can’t afford an editor you have to take a few weeks off after finishing your manuscript to be able to read it with fresh eyes.
-You can find some golden rules for self-editing here.
+If you can’t afford an editor, take a few weeks off after completing your manuscript.
+Then, come back to it with fresh eyes.
+Read these golden rules for self-editing.

 3. Book cover design

-If you want your book to stand out, you need a stunning cover.
-A good cover can develop your brand as an author, boost your sales and help your readers identify your book in the stores.
-You want to make sure that your book cover attracts your potential reader’s eyes.
-Your cover should not only be “nice” but shout: “Buy me!
-Choose me!
-Read me!”
+If you want your book to stand out, you need a stunning book cover.
+A good book cover can develop the brand of publishing authors (and boost sales).
+Make sure your book cover attracts your potential reader’s eyes.
+Your cover should not only be “nice” but shout: “choose me!”

-Designing an outstanding cover is far more work than just choosing the right fonts and colors to make your cover look good.
-A book cover – that draws interest – demands high design skills and a high level of knowledge of Photoshop, InDesign or Illustrator.
-A good cover designer is not only a pro in Photoshop, but knows your genre well and is able to use your cover to help you position your book on the market.
+Designing an outstanding cover is far more work than simply choosing the fonts and colors.
+A book cover – that draws interest – demands advanced design skills.
+A professional should be proficient in Photoshop, InDesign, or Illustrator.
+A good cover designer should also know your genre well.
+Your cover should position your book on the market.

-If you have some design skills (or have a low cost self publishing budget), you can try and design your own book cover.
-Click the link for step-by-step guides and descriptions to help you.
+If you have some design skills (or have a low-cost self-publishing budget), try designing your own book cover.

-If you are thinking of getting a print copy of your book as well, don’t forget to design or order your print cover layout as well.
+If you are thinking of getting a print copy of your book, don’t forget to design and order your print cover layout as well.

-Whether you decide to go for ebook only or print on demand, you’ll need your layout sorted.
-You’ll need an epub for online distribution (this is a format all stores accept) and a pdf for print distribution.
-You have many options here.
-If you are using Reedsy Write, you get a print-ready pdf and a valid epub for free when you’re exporting your book.
-Alternatively, you can convert your ebook yourself using Sigil or Calibre.
+For either ebook or print, you’ll need your layout sorted.
+You’ll need an epub for online distribution (this is a format all stores accept).
+You’ll need a pdf for print distribution.
+Convert your ebook using our free tool.
+Reedsy Write also offers a print-ready pdf and a valid epub for free.
+(The cost of self-publishing an ebook is less.)

-For print, most pros would go for InDesign: you have to pay for the software (and it has a steep learning curve), but if you have many books to convert, it could be worth it.
+For print, most pros go for InDesign.
+You’d have to pay for the software and it has a steep learning curve.
+But if you have many books to convert, it could be worth it.
 Like finding other contractors, hire a designer on Reedsy or Fiverr.

-ISBN is a unique identifier which helps stores identify a specific edition of your book.
-For example, you’d need a separate ISBN for your ebook and your print copy.
-Traditionally, all books needed one, but ISBNs are no longer a must for self-publishing ebooks.
-Click here to read more about ISBN.
+An ISBN is a unique identifier that helps stores identify a book.
+You’d need a separate ISBN for your ebook and your print copy.
+Traditionally published books needed one.
+But ISBNs are no longer a must for self-publishing ebooks.
+Read more about ISBNs.

 ISBN for ebooks

 You most likely don’t need an ISBN for your ebook.
-Most stores assign their own identifiers to your book (eg. Amazon is using ASIN), or accept ISBN-like identifiers (like PublishDrive’s own identifier, PUI).
-If you go through any aggregator, they’ll arrange an ISBN or other identifier for you.
+Most stores assign their own identifiers to your book.
+For example, a book on Amazon uses ASIN.
+Stores also accept ISBN-like identifiers.
+PublishDrive generates a widely accepted identifier for you: PUI.

 ISBN for print books

-In most countries, it is still a legal requirement to get an ISBN for any book in print.
-Even where it isn’t, the majority of bookstores don’t accept books without ISBNs.
-If you want your book to be in distribution (to be available in bookstores and libraries), you need an ISBN.
+In most countries, it is a legal requirement to get an ISBN for print books.
+Even where it isn’t, most bookstores don’t accept books without ISBNs.
 Stores need a standard identifier to identify your book in its catalog, order stock, and report book sales.
 It’s how they keep track of different versions.
-For example, books with a paperback and a hardcover version have two ISBNs, so stores are able to track which one was sold.
+For example, books with a paperback and a hardcover version have two ISBNs.
 (Actually, most barcodes on books contain the ISBN for best results.)
-If you go through CreateSpace, for example, you can choose CreateSpace’s free identifier which is only valid on CreateSpace.
-You’ll need to pay 99 USD for an ISBN that is accepted worldwide.
+You can go through CreateSpace which costs 99 USD for an ISBN that is accepted worldwide.

 |Paid options||99 USD at CreateSpace|

-Good news is: no. Ebook distribution usually does not have upfront costs.
-If somebody asks for upfront payment in return of ebook distribution, you should be worried.
-(One exception is IngramSpark: they have a 25 USD setup fee per title for ebook distribution, but they are a trustworthy company nevertheless.)
+Ebook distribution rarely has upfront costs.
+(One exception is IngramSpark where they have a 25 USD setup fee per title for ebook distribution.)
 In most business models, ebook distribution costs you a chunk of your royalties.
 You can approach stores directly or go to an aggregator to manage all of your stores together.
 Depending on the business model, you are most likely to earn between 75-50% of your sales as royalties.

 |Paid options||IngramSpark, BookBaby|

-For this service, you usually have to pay for title setup and/or a yearly fee to keep your books available in the catalogues.
+For this service, you usually have to pay for the title setup and/or a yearly fee to keep your book available in the catalog.
 In other models, you pay a share of your royalties for the service.
-There is no “good” or “bad” option: it depends on your circumstances which one would be more suitable.
+There is no “good” or “bad” option.
+You choose what works best.